-Seeing my kids dress in all the 90’s fashions has made me nostalgic for the music.
-And I’m obsessed with this 90’s Music Playlist full of Grunge and Rock hits.
+This 90’s Playlist is full of grunge, rock and pop hits that will have you feeling super nostalgic!
+Seeing my kids dress in all the 90s fashion throwbacks has made me crave the music.
+And I’m obsessed with this 90’s music playlist.
 It’s 2 hours and 40 minutes of music that reminds me of the good old days.

 While I was born in the late 1970’s and turned school age in the 1980’s, the 1990’s was when I was a teenager.
 The music brings back so many memories.

 I went to my first concert without my parents in the ’90s.
 I started wearing band t-shirts.
 And I truly loved the music.
 It was the soundtrack to my high school years and the music still holds up.